In Association with Amazon.com

 • Una interpretación de la Historia Universal, 1960

-- An Interpretation of Universal History (tr.
-Mildred Adams, 1973)
+- An Interpretation of Universal History (translated by Mildred Adams, 1973)

 • Orígen y epílogo de la filosofía y otros ensayos de filosofía, 1960